 It made me feel like the person was trying to brush off my pain when they hadn’t earned the right to do so.
 In my heart, I wanted to say “come back when you’ve gone through losing your wife, and then hear someone say this to you just days after she has passed.”

 Some phone calls felt like I was being interviewed by the journalist, some called to ask me unimaginable questions like did she die of Covid?
 How old was she? is she always sick?
 Where did she die?
 What happened?
 What time did she die?
 They became journalists instead of comforters.

 After all the lines of questioning they sometimes end the call with “eeeeeeeeyyyyyyah.
 It is well.”

 I mean what is well about losing my wife?

-One of the things I came to find during the early stages of my grief journey was that my intellectual mind became heightened.
+One of the things I came to find during the early stages of my grieving process was that my intellectual mind became heightened.
 I could counter every scripture that instructed me to accept this from God with scripture, intellectual reasons and questions on why I shouldn’t.
 This led to a lot of thinking, questioning, and introspection.

 To Be Continued Next Wednesday…